Deccan Odyssey Asia, India

 - discount off the published prices of any journey

-The Deccan Odyssey is the air-conditioned luxury Indian train that operates in the State of Maharashtra.
-The plush interiors are evocative of a bygone era, but with a modern twist, creating an extraordinary luxury that forms an unforgettable memory.
+The Deccan Odyssey is the air-conditioned Indian train that operates in the State of Maharashtra.
+The plush interiors are evocative of a bygone era, but with a modern twist, creating a special combination for an unforgettable memory.

-With 21 carriages taking just 80 passengers in total, the train includes over 30 staff to oversee a comfortable journey.
+With 21 carriages for up to just 80 passengers, the train has a crew of over 30 to oversee a comfortable journey.

-There is plenty of space with just 8 passengers per carriage in Deluxe class.
+There is plenty of space, with only 8 passengers per carriage in Deluxe class.
 There are 2 presidential suite carriages with 2 suites per carriage.
 There is one valet per carriage to attend to your needs.

 Various on-board facilities such as the Spa, internet access and laundry service are chargeable.
 There are daily newspapers, and a foreign exchange service.